jasonleebrown/UCE_phyluce_pipeline/README.md

     --charsets
 ```
 The output will be a new folder named `muscle-nexus-iqtree-75p_3` that contains two files: `muscle-nexus-clean-75p_3.phylip`, a [PHYLIP](http://scikit-bio.org/docs/0.5.0/generated/skbio.io.format.phylip.html)-formatted alignment file containing all 385 retained loci, and `muscle-nexus-clean-75p_3.charsets`, a list of partitions that was generated because we specified the `--charsets` option.
 This list specifies the location of each locus in the alignment and can be used to specify partitions for phylogenetic analysis, although we will not be using it.

+### Removing inidivuals from alignments
+After finishing a project I highly recommend that you run a quick IQTREE analysis to vet the quality of input data.
+Many times you will have a few sequences that are complete garbage (>50% ambiguity/gap composition).
+What do you do?
+Remove the crap.
+I've found that the easiest way to do this in a concatonated allignment is to explode the fasta files by individual.

+To do this go to the folder with your final alignment.
+If you have lots of other .fasta or.fa files in that folder, I strongly suggest that copy the alignment to a new folder.
+Then to explode it type:
+'''awk '/^>/{split($1,a,"[>]")}{print >> a[2]".fa"}' trimal_gappyout.fasta'''
+This explodes the aligment named 'trimal_gappyout.fasta'.
+Now delete unwanted individuals.
+Once done deleting files, type:
+'''cat *.fa > trimal_gappyout_fix.fasta'''
+The new file should work just fine.

 ## Phylogenetic analysis
 Now we're finally at the good part.
 This isn't intended to be a comprehensive guide for constructing phylogenies but I will show you how to perform some basic analyses using various methods.
 The previous steps outlined in this guide are basically a pipeline for preparing your data for this step, which is the actual data analysis part of your project.